Supplementing Recurrent Neural Networks with Annealing to Solve Combinatorial Optimization Problems: Optimization Problems

 The second problem we tackle with VCA is the Max-Cut problem that has been known to be at least NP-hard \cite{karp1972reducibility}.
 The Max-Cut problem is defined as follows: Given an undirected graph $G(V, E)$, we make a cut along the edges of $G$ to get two complementary sets of vertices such that the number of edges between the two sets is maximized.
 In other words, if $E_{\text{cut}} \subset E$ is the set of edges bridging the two complementary sets of vertices, we wish to maximize its size $|E_{\text{cut}}|$.
 In the context of our study, we work with unweighted graphs.

-To model the partition across the graph, we can set a value of either $1$ or $0$ to the vertices to denote which side of the partition the vertex belongs to.
+To model the partition across the graph, we can set a value of either $1$ or $0$ to the vertices to label the partitions where they belongs.
 Therefore, any solution to a graph of $N$ vertices is given by $\boldsymbol{X}=(x_1, \dots, x_N)$ where $x_i \in \{0,1\}$.
 This mapping allows us to use an energy function $H(\boldsymbol{X})$ that computes the negative of the sum of the number of edges belonging in $E_{\text{cut}}$.
 This step is done by summing the following expression over all the edges in set $E$:

 Taking the negative converts Max-Cut into a minimization problem.
 An edge connecting $x_i$ and $x_j$ exists in $E_{\text{cut}}$ when $x_i \neq x_j$.
 The latter provides a contribution of $-1$ to $H(\boldsymbol{X})$.
 For simplicity, we note that the expression of $H(\boldsymbol{X})$ is equivalent to the following Kronecker Delta expression